dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 The program is configured with two types of unique identifiers.
 Additional identifiers can be added to the program based on country context.

-[Unique Identifier]: An automatically generated ID which is unique to the entire system (e.g. the instance of DHIS2 being used).
+**Unique Identifier**: An automatically generated ID which is unique to the entire system (e.g. the instance of DHIS2 being used).
 This TEI attribute is configured to generate the attribute value based on a pattern.
 In the previous version of the package the unique identifier generated a number which was a prefix and a random rumber, "EPI_" + RANDOM(########)".
 The latest version has replaced this attribute for one with a sequential pattern which helps with performance for large implementations "EPI_" + RANDOM(########)".

-[National ID]: This ID is currently manually entered and should be adapted to local validation needs.
+**National ID**: This ID is currently manually entered and should be adapted to local validation needs.

-_Enrollment screenshot_:

 ![Enrollment Stage](resources/images/Covac_enrollment.png)

-### Program Stage 1: Vaccination [repeatable]
+### Program Stage 1: Vaccination (repeatable)

 Section 1.1 Underlying conditions.